PacificCommunity/ofp-sam-transition-plan/notes/ALSCL/zhang_and_cadigan_2022.md

 Figure 6.
 Mean relative bias for numbers at age 1, ..., 9+.

+Figure 6 shows that ALSCL has much lower mean relative bias than ACL when mortality and growth are length-based (but not when mortality and growth are age-based).

 ### 3.2 CASE STUDY

 Female yellowtail flounder on grand Bank off Newfoundland between 1996 and 2017.